nasa/scrub/docs/usage.md

         Inputs:
             - output: Path to desired output location [string] [optional]

+    scrub version

+        This function prints the current SCRUB version information to the console

+        Inputs:
+            - None

 **Note**: `scrub run-tool` is a legacy command and only included for backwards compatability.
 Users are incouraged to use the `scrub run` command and `--tools` flag to run individual tools.